-Hair is precious.
-It is part of us and needs to be loved as much as any part of us.
-Yet we dry it out, strip it of its natural shine, and force it into shapes with tools that make it brittle.
-Then, to fix it, we soak it and scrub it with harsh chemicals, further deteriorating its health as well as our scalp.
-Well, it's time to stop using detergent to weaken our hair and start restoring its natural glory with real food.
+Hair is precious, and we all seem to want more of it.
+Yet, we dry it out, strip it of its natural shine, and force it into shapes with tools that make it brittle.
+Then, to fix it, we soak it and scrub it with harsh chemicals, further deteriorating its health and our scalp.
+Well, it is time to stop using detergent to weaken our hair and start restoring its natural glory with real food.

 Is Over-washing Bad or Not?

-How frequently we should be shampooing is determined by quite a few factors.
-It can change with hair type, due to the coarseness of your strands, treatments, if you have curly hair, if you have oily hair, fine hair, your age (including menopause), your daily activities, and even your current level of overall health.
+How frequently we shampoo our hair should be determined by a few factors.
+It can depend on hair type, due to the coarseness of your strands, treatments, if you have curly hair, if you have oily hair, fine hair, your age (including menopause), your daily activities, and even your current level of overall health.

 One solution is to change up the stuff you're shampooing with.
 Although most people use harsh chemicals in their hair, using a natural shampoo to bolster hair health is key.

-The bottom line is that washing too frequently with typical store-bought brands leads to hair thinning, itchy and dried out scalps, and fragile hair.
-So, rather than harmful chemicals (like triclosan) and other additives that send our hormones out of whack, our hair needs food to balance its health the right way.
+The bottom line is that washing too frequently with typical store-bought brands can lead to thinning hair, itchy and dried out scalps, and fragile hair.
+So, rather than harmful chemicals (like triclosan) and other additives that send our hormones out of balance, our hair needs food to balance its health the right way.
 Down below, we'll talk about using real food to cultivate naturally amazing hair.

 Another solution to hair struggles from over-washing is to find a way to extend the days between washing.
-Typically, even for the sweatiest of regular gym-goers, it's not recommended to wash every day.
-And washing that often with toxic shampoo...
+Typically, even for the sweatiest of regular gym-goers, it is not recommended to wash every day.
+And washing hair often with toxic shampoo...
 Well, your hair could be in trouble.

 Keeping Coloring Intact